Scholarly reference for Tōkyō

 tōkyō.com → xn--tky-qxac.com

 The non-ASCII characters in Tōkyō are encoded while the ASCII remains visible.
 To the DNS, it is Punycode.
 To humanity, it is Tōkyō.
+This domain is currently registered by another party.

 How tokyo becomes Tōkyō